 Tracking developments in the European Financial Markets

-My consultancy services are designed to maximise your firm’s ability to tap into my overview of progress in fitting together the jigsaw of the four work streams.
+My consultancy services are designed to maximise your firm’s ability to tap into my overview of progress in fitting together the jigsaw of these developments.
 That overview is essential as they span such diverse subjects that many firms are not structured to deal with the implications for their business.

-Closer political union or disintegration: you need to have your finger on this pulse.
+Closer political union but still possible disintegration: you need to have your finger on this pulse.

 If you do business in Britain, you must also work through the implications of the Prime Minister's effective commitment to a referendum that could see Britain exit the EU - 'Brexit'.

 Members need to sign in for the up-to-the-minute information.
 Log in at top right of page.

 Non-members have access to our archive up to 2010, but are restricted from access to current material.

 For more information call 0044 1424 777123 or email us email@example.com